-The vast majority of STRATEGY offsite meetings are ineffective.
+The vast majority of strategy offsite meetings are ineffective.

-Most companies spend thousands of dollars on their annual or quarterly strategy offsite, taking up days of their top people’s time to sit in a room and get nothing done.
+Most companies spend tens of thousands of dollars on their annual or quarterly strategy offsite, taking up days of their top people’s time to sit in a room and get nothing done.
 The presentations are informative, but could have been distributed by email.
 The networking is valuable, but could have taken place over a single dinner.
 The breakout activities are fun, but otherwise unproductive.
 The offsite simply has little impact on the business.

 Strategy offsites are successful if clients look back six or twelve months later and say the meeting truly changed the way the business is run.